 The Company makes certain judgements and assumptions regarding indicators of impairment and the recoverability of the carrying values of exploration and evaluation assets.
-Management has assessed for impairment indicators for the Company's properties and has concluded that no indicators of impairment as at June 30, 2023.
+Management considered the existence of impairment indicators for the Company's properties and has concluded that no indicators of impairment exist as at September 30, 2023.